DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 If we enter a username of "hello@bye.com" and password of "hello", we see that we get a JWT back.

 ![reactive](https://cdn.auth0.com/blog/auth-observables/auth-observables-1-5.png)

+If you'd like to explore Auth0's API further, head over to the [docs](https://auth0.com/docs/auth-api).
+For help while working with JWT's you can also check out [Auth0's JWT debugger](http://jwt.io/).

 ## Wrapping Up